 Some companies just can’t seem to get a handle on their display ad design.
-Granted, they are competing with some heavy hitting brands out there.
-But even a small business can create an engaging ad that not only leads to clicks, but true conversions.
+Granted, in competitive spaces, they are competing with some heavy hitting brands—many of whom have the best display ads teams around.
+But even a small business can follow banner ad best practices to create an engaging ad that not only leads to clicks, but true conversions.

 Good ad design separates the companies that succeed in getting conversions versus those that waste money on clicks.
 Having a higher rate of conversions not only boosts revenue but also lowers your cost per conversion, improving your marketing ROI overall.

-To help you realize these gains, you can use the following display ad design best practices and tips.
+To help you realize these gains, you can use the following display advertising best practices and tips.

 Have Visual Consistency Between Ad and Landing Page